VSpaceCode/VSpaceCode/README.md

 </details>

 ### Quick Editor Move
-Merge the following overrides to `settings.json` will change `<spc> w h/j/k/l` to move the active editor to a window in that direction.
-Note that this is default behavior before `v0.4.0`
+Merge the following overrides to `settings.json` will change `<spc> w h/j/k/l` to move the active editor to a window in that direction like `<spc> b H/J/K/L` Note that this is default behavior before `v0.4.0`

 <details><summary>settings.json</summary>
 <p>